Crime Against Persons with Disabilities: The Facts

 by Audrey Demmitt, RN, VisionAware peer advisor

-Crime against people with disabilities, including those with visual loss, is a reality that calls for our attention.
+Crime against people with disabilities, including those with vision loss, is a reality that calls for our attention.

 A new report from the Bureau of Justice Statistics (BJS) about violent crimes against people with disabilities has been published, and there are some disturbing findings.
-It presents estimates of nonfatal violent crime (rape or sexual assault, robbery, aggravated assault, and simple assault) against persons age 12 or older with disabilities.
+It presents estimates of nonfatal violent crimes (rape or sexual assault, robbery, aggravated assault, and simple assault) against persons aged 12 or older with disabilities.
 Disabilities are classified by types: hearing, vision, cognitive, ambulatory, self-care, and independent living.

 The report details the victimization of persons with and without disabilities living in noninstitutionalized households and provides comparisons by age, sex, race, disability type, and other victim characteristics.
 It also includes crime characteristics, such as victim-offender relationship, time of a crime, reporting to police, and use of victim services agencies.

 Findings are based on the National Crime Victimization Survey (NCVS) from 2009 to 2014, combined with data from the U.S. Census Bureau’s American Community Survey.
 Age adjustment was used to standardize the rate of violence against persons without disabilities to show what the rate would be if persons without disabilities had the same age distribution as persons with disabilities.

 For the purpose of this article, methodologies will not be discussed.
 We will just take a look at some unsettling findings and ask ourselves “What does this mean?” and “What does this mean to me?”